 - You live alone or with one other person, which won't put a strain on the network.

-In these cases, a simple repeater, adaptor or extender can cover a room or two and will end up costing a lot less.
+In these cases, a simple repeater, adaptor or extender can cover a room or two and could be a cheaper solution.